anodyne/docs/guides/ranks.md

 - A **rank** is the name of a particular level in a rank hierarchy.
 For example, Captain, Ensign, Colonel, Glinn, Procounsel, Civilian, etc.
 - A **rank class** is a collection of ranks, usually used to organize ranks by a department and/or division.
 For example, in Star Trek the Command Department uses red backgrounds and all ranks that use that color background will have the same rank class.
 - A **rank set** is a complete collection of stylized rank images.
-Most Nova installers come with a full set of these images customized for that genre, such as *DS9*, *TOS Movie Era*, *seaQuest*, etc. Additional rank sets are available at [AnodyneXtras](https://xtras.anodyne-productions.com) or [Kuro-RPG](http://kuro-rpg.net/).
+Most Nova installers come with a full set of these images customized for that genre, such as *DS9*, *TOS Movie Era*, *seaQuest*, etc. Additional rank sets are available at the [Nova Add-ons Exchange](https://anodyne-productions.com/addons) or [Kuro-RPG](https://kuro-rpg.net/).

 ## Permissions